Los Angeles Chargers vs. Las Vegas Raiders NFL Week 4 Odds, Plays and Insights for October 4, 2021

 Raiders stats and trends

-- Las Vegas has covered the spread on two occasions this season.
+- Las Vegas has covered the spread on two occasions this year.

 - The Raiders covered the spread in their only game when underdogs by 4 points or more.

-- Las Vegas' games this year have hit the over on two of three set point totals (66.7%).
+- Las Vegas' games this season have hit the over on two of three set point totals (66.7%).

-- The Raiders rack up 30 points per game, 10 more than the Chargers give up (20).
+- The Raiders average 10 more points per game (30) than the Chargers give up (20).

-- Las Vegas is 2-1 against the spread and 4-0 overall when the team churns out over 371.7 yards.
+- Las Vegas is 2-1 against the spread and 3-0 overall when the team piles up more than 371.7 yards.

 - The Raiders have turned the ball over two times, four fewer times than the Chargers have forced turnovers (6).